alexey-krasnov/BandGap-ml/README.md

 This command executes the training and evaluation of RandomForestClassifier and RandomForestRegressor models using the predefined paths in the module.

 ## Usage
-We provide several options to use the package
+We provide several options to use the BandGap-ml package:

-### 1. Jupyter Notebook file:
+### 1. Jupyter Notebook:
-[Jupyter Notebook file](notebooks/band_gap_prediction_workflow.ipynb) in the `notebooks` directory provides an easy-to-use interface for training models and use them for Band Gap predictions.
+A [Jupyter Notebook file](notebooks/band_gap_prediction_workflow.ipynb) in the `notebooks` directory provides an easy-to-use interface for training models and using them for Band Gap predictions.

+### 2. Python Code:
-### 2. Use the package inside your Python Code:
+You can use the package directly in your Python code:

-Train models
+#### Train models:
 ```python
 from band_gap_ml.model_training import train_and_save_models

 train_and_save_models()
 ```
-Make predictions of Band Gaps by using the BandGapPredictor class:
+#### Make predictions of Band Gaps by using the BandGapPredictor class:
 ```python
 from band_gap_ml.band_gap_predictor import BandGapPredictor